pivotal/docs-tap/workloads/spec-reference.md

 </table>

 > **Note** `--service-account` flag sets the `spec.serviceAccountName` key in
-> the Workload object.
+> the workload object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.

 > **Note** On build clusters where a corresponding `ClusterDelivery` doesn't
-> exist, the deliverable takes no effect (similarly to a Workload without a
+> exist, the deliverable takes no effect (similarly to a workload without a
 > SupplyChain, no action is taken).

 ## Deliverable Parameters reference